tiagopereira/ast4310_h21/docs/index.md

 # Introduction

-!!! warning "Under construction"
-    This site is still under construction and materials can change at any time.
-Proceed with care!

 These pages contain a description of AST4310 and additional resources.
 The pages [at the University web site](https://www.uio.no/studier/emner/matnat/astro/AST4310/h21/index.html) will still be updated (in particular the messages), but the bulk of the materials will be linked here.

 ## Practicalities